RealZendor/api-client/README.md

 **If you are not a StudioIntern customer, this package is probably useless for you.** See [the official StudioIntern website](https://www.studiointern.de).

+This project also includes a little app for testing the API calls.
+Just copy the htdocs directory from /examples to your webserver base dir (the htdocs dir becomes then document root).

 ## Installation

 ```bash